foxlet/macOS-Simple-KVM/README.md

 ## Change Configuration Files

-Uncomment bottom lines from macOS.sh using the first number from `lspci -nn | grep -i USB` device you passed edit USBmacOS.sh, same value.
+Uncomment bottom lines from `macOS.sh` using the first number from the `lspci -nn | grep -i USB` device you passed through

+edit `USBmacOS.sh` using the first number from the `lspci -nn | grep -i USB` device you passed through

 ## Make sure you have macOS.qcow2 in the folder.